hashbangcode/vlad/README.md

 Many of these items can be turned on and off via a settings file.

+# Dependencies

+To get started with Vlad you need to install the following components:

+* A virtual machine - The system that runs virtual machines.
+Examples include VirtualBox, VMware & Parallels.
+* Vagrant - The virtual machine manager.
+* Ansible - A provisioning tool.
+* Sudo Password - The sudo password is required for some actions during the setup process.

 # Documentation

 Read the documentation at [http://vlad-docs.readthedocs.org/](http://vlad-docs.readthedocs.org).